pletzer/swatParallel/README.md

 # swatParallel
-A collection of scripts to run parameter scans of SWAT modelss
+A collection of scripts to run SWAT model parameter scans

 ## Prerequisites